-Through collaborative consultancy in the design and engineering phase, our team of in-house engineers will deep-dive into your process to develop the right structural and mechanical system design to deliver results for you.
+Through collaborative consultancy in the ISO cleanroom design phase, our team of in-house engineers will deep-dive into your process to develop the right structural and mechanical system design to deliver results for you.

-When transforming your URS into a functional and detailed design specification, our team will balance operational requirements, workflow optimisation, running costs and building regulations, resulting in a fully optimised solution.
+When transforming your URS into a functional and detailed design specification, our team will balance cleanroom ISO standards, operational requirements, workflow optimisation, running costs, and building regulations—resulting in a fully optimised solution.

 We will create a seamless interface between your facility and cleanroom, using Building Information Modelling (BIM), point cloud surveys and CFD airflow modelling to plan performance with exacting accuracy.
-With technical 2D designs and virtual 3D renders, we’ll offer you a preview of the entire facility before it is built, allowing you to visualise and integrate workflow and layout.
-Working to the latest BIM standards, we operate with increased levels of coordination, through clash detection and prefabrication.
+With technical 2D designs and virtual 3D renders, we’ll offer you a preview of the entire ISO cleanroom installation, allowing you to visualise and integrate workflow and layout.
+Working to the latest BIM standards, we run each cleanroom build with increased levels of coordination, through clash detection and prefabrication.

-Off-site construction offers a more accurate and timely installation ensuring cleanroom projects are completed on-time.
+Off-site clean room construction offers a more accurate and timely installation ensuring cleanroom projects are completed on-time.

 Need a cleanroom in 4-6 weeks?

 Materials, air handling and controls